jeffpar/mandelbot/README.md

 Perspiration
 ------------

-Copyright © [Jeff Parsons](https://twitter.com/jeffpar) 2017.
+Copyright © 2017 [Jeff Parsons](mailto:Jeff@pcjs.org).
 This is an open source project with no formal license.
 All portions not licensed from other sources may be freely reused.
 Any derivative work just needs to provide attribution along with the above copyright.

-Portions copyright 2012 by Christian Stigen Larsen and licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0), Version 2.0.
+Portions copyright 2012 Christian Stigen Larsen and licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0), Version 2.0.
 Those portions are clearly identified in [mandelbot.js](src/mandelbot.js) and must be accompanied by the same Apache
 License if they are redistributed.